INSIDE: Considering planning a sabbatical? It just might be the best decision you’ve ever made. Find out why it was for me and how to plan yours.

 Be kind to yourself.
 If I could go back in time, I would be a lot nicer to myself just before and after I quit my job.
 During that time, I said a lot of mean things to myself: You’re making a huge mistake.
 You’ll never find a job again.
 You’re throwing everything away.
 By contrast, most people around me said, “Wow!
 You’re so brave.
 I admire you.”
 If I had focused less on my fears and more on my strengths and the amazing opportunity now before me, I would have had more confidence and fun those first few months of my sabbatical.

 Remember that your money is a powerful tool.
-I think many people rule out taking a sabbatical because they think spending money this way is too self-indulgent.
+I think many people rule out planning a sabbatical because they think spending money this way is too self-indulgent.
 This seems like a cultural paradigm more than anything.
 In the U.S. nobody has a problem with you if you buy a new pickup truck or diamond engagement ring.
 It’s unlikely they call you selfish or privileged.
 Instead they’re glad you could buy something you wanted.

 Listen, you work hard for your money.
 Use it to really serve you and your life goals.
 Don’t let the status quo dictate your spending.
 If you know that taking time off will make you happier and more effective when you do get back to working and making the world a better place, by all means, that’s money well spent.